TNTSuperMan/v69/README.md

 V69 implements Brainfuck asspecified in BF-1919

-V69 is written in TypeScript and used in WebBF, the open source Brainfuck runtime from TNTSuperMan.
+V69 is written in TypeScript and used in WebQBF, the open source Brainfuck runtime from TNTSuperMan.

 V69 can run standanole, or can be embedded into any JavaScript and TypeScript application.